Business Operating Grants

 3

-We highly recommend all interested in applying attend an information session before starting the application.
-Each session includes a discussion on eligibility, funding options, application requirements, and reporting requirements for those who receive a grant.
+Each session includes a discussion on eligibility, funding options, application requirements, and reporting requirements for those who receive a grant and will provide opportunities for Q&A.

 L